hirbod/react-native-volume-manager/README.md

 - iOS: The AVAudioSession API provides control over audio behaviors and settings on iOS devices.
 However, hardware-specific features like volume control and audio route selection are unavailable on macOS, where the simulator runs.
 Consequently, this package only works on a physical device, as events won’t trigger in the simulator.

 - Android: It runs on both a real device (API level 21+) and the emulator (API level 33+).

+## Web

+This library is not functional on the web.
+While the package exports no-op methods for web usage, allowing you to include it without any issues, these methods have no actual effect.

 ## Usage